nvdla/doc/doc/hw/v1/ias/unit_description.rst

 To perform better calculation accuracy with limited precision data type like int8, NVDLA engine involved a large number of converters in many pipeline stages.
-Please see Section "Precision programming" of Programming Guide document for more details.
+Please see Section "Precision programming" of Programming Guide document for more detail.

-In the runtime, conversion parameters can be both static value and dynamic value.
-To support the latter ones, SW needs NVDLA HW to give rough statistic of output feature data cube and calculate the parameters accordingly.
+In the runtime software, conversion parameters can be either a static value or a dynamic value.
+To support the latter ones, software requires NVDLA hardware to provide rough statistics of output feature data cube and calculate the parameters accordingly.

-To achieve that, NVDLA implements result statistic registers in almost all the pipeline stages.
+To achieve that, NVDLA implements result statistic registers in most pipeline stages.
 These registers record:

 -  Number of results that is equals to max non-infinity values.